MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK3/README.md

 |CALIBRATION_CURRENT          |348                      |Z steppers are set to this current during Z calibration
 |TMC_ADV                      |(see Notes)              |This is a way of adding additional calls to tmc2130 class methods to set various custom values.
 See Configuration_adv.h for details (too numerous to list here)

-#### Notes and Open Questions
-* For what is AUTOTEMP used?
-* E0_AUTO_FAN_PIN value should be set to FAN_PIN (which comes from pins_EINSY_RAMBO.h)
-* Need to validate motor current values in Configuration_Adv.h.
-I think these are actually set via SPI
-* For BondTech + LDO 0.9 stepper, I recommend reducing E0_MICROSTEPS back to 16.
-Maybe this is another config variant?

-### pins_EINSY_RAMBO.h

-* Changed hotend fan to -1, so that automatic temperature control can be used.
-* Changed pin of part cooling fan to Prusa default
-* Added define for PINDA thermistor pin